vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 To me, it was an outlet where I could express my creativity.
 A place where I could build things.
 And the byproduct was something useful for others - a place to make connections to help jumpstart their career into tech.
 A way I could pay it forward for the help I got in my own career

-Among my first circle, there was a call for help.
+Among my friend circle, there was a call for help.
 Two of them were going to be exported out of the USA if they didn't find jobs.
 And I had the power, the connections to help change that

 I took on the role of leadership, not because I wanted to, but because it was a self-sacrifice I was willing to make for others